Skip to content

 For this God is our God for ever and ever: he will be our guide even unto death.

-Read Psalms 48 in full
+Read Psalm 48 in full

 Study the complete chapter with interlinear Hebrew & Greek, verse-by-verse, in the Gospel Daily reader.